 Choosing the right treatment for you

 To treat infertility specifically, fertility medication can be given to stimulate ovulation, although this can increase the risk of multiple births.
-Another way of stimulating ovulation is to perform surgery known as ‘ovarian drilling’, which involves inserting a needle with an electric current into the ovary.
-This however, only improves fertility for a short period of time.
 The other option is to undergo in-vitro fertilisation (IVF), where the maturation of eggs is encouraged in a controlled environment.
 Once the eggs have been collected they can be fertilised outside the body before being replaced in the womb.

 The good news is that women with PCOS generally respond well to IVF treatment.
 In fact the greatest problem with these patients is that they can respond too well to stimulation, which puts them at risk of Ovarian Hyperstimuation Syndrome (OHSS).
 This is a potentially dangerous condition caused by overstimulation of the ovaries which causes them to swell and leads to a variety of symptoms.